City of Millbrae

 - Pizza boxes scraped clean.

-Metal Cans, Plastic Bottles, and Beverage Containers #1-#7
+Metal Cans, Plastic Bottles/Containers (#1-#7), Glass and Beverage Containers

 Put the following materials under the blue lid in the recycling cart: